yihan1998/yihan1998.github.io/_posts/2024-03-11-linux-syscall-301.md

 ...
 ```

-For the sake of simplicity, I only show the what will be compiled on `x86_64`.
-Let’s take `read` for an example to demonstrate the code expansion in `syscall_64.c`.
+For the sake of simplicity, I only show the what will be left after the preprocessing phase on the `x86_64` architecture.
+In the actual header, the Kernel uses other `#ifdef` directive to support more flexible Kernel configuration during preprocessing.

+To make things easier to understand, let’s take `read` for an example to see how the two different `__SYSCALL_64` macros expand the above mappings separatedly.

 ```c
 #define __SYSCALL_64(nr, sym, qual) extern asmlinkage long sym(const struct pt_regs *);